-The research will target large, mature whale sharks, and with the involvement of schools, may uncover whether or not older sharks and their younger counterparts embark on the same migration routes.
+In 2024, the research will target large, mature whale sharks, and with the involvement of schools, may uncover whether or not older sharks and their younger counterparts embark on the same migration routes.
+We may even unlock the mystery of where these large sharks are moving offshore – perhaps to yet to be identified breeding grounds.

-It will cost the school, or a network $5 000 to have a tag put on a shark.
-From May to August 2020 ECOCEAN scientists will search for the perfect shark to tag for your school.
-The Race officially begins during National Science Week on Monday, 14 August 2020 and the tracks of the tagged sharks will be displayed on the ZoaTrack website and schools will able to track the journey of their whale shark.
+A ticket in the ‘Race’ will provide your school with a satellite tag and a whale shark to follow.
+The costs associated determine that it will cost the school, or a network $5 000 to have a tag put on a shark.
+From May to August 2024, ECOCEAN scientists will search for the perfect shark to tag for your school.
+The Race officially begins during National Science Week on Monday, 17 August 2024 and the tracks of the tagged sharks will be displayed on the ZoaTrack website and schools will able to track the journey of their whale shark.

 Teachers and students will be able to use the ZoaTrack visualisation and analysis tools in their lessons and will have access to the ongoing tracking of the sharks.